Concordium/concordium.github.io/source/mainnet/net/resources/sirius-testnet-reset-nodes.rst

 =====

 To update the macOS node you need to delete the existing testnet database and install and run the new node.
-These are the steps.
+The steps are:

 1. Stop the existing testnet node by running the **Concordium Node Stop Testnet** application.
-2. Navigate to the testnet node's data directory at ``/Library/Application Support/Concordium Node/Testnet/Data``
+2. Navigate to the testnet node's data directory at ``/Library/Application Support/Concordium Node/Testnet/Data``.
 3. Delete the directory named ``database-v4``.
 4. `Download the Testnet macOS installer package <https://distribution.concordium.software/macos/signed/concordium-node-4.1.0-0.pkg>`_
 5. Install the new node version and start it.